STAR: Decode-Phase Rescheduling for LLM Inference: Generation Length Prediction

 Instead of using an auxiliary model, we propose a self-aware prediction method that leverages the target LLM's own hidden states to predict remaining output length.

 \stitle{Design Choices.} However, there are several design choices to consider when selecting the internal state as input to the prediction model, we discuss the design space in detail below.

 \begin{itemize} \item \textit{KV cache vs. Hidden states:} Both KV cache and hidden states are part of the model's internal state.
 While their size and structure are similar, the information they carry differs: a token's KV cache contains only the information specific to that token, while a layer's hidden state encapsulates information from both the current token and other tokens.
 As a result, we believe the hidden state carries more informative content than the KV cache.
-Therefore, we choose the hidden state as the input for our model, a choice also seen in other works that leverage the model's internal state for prediction tasks~\cite{li2025eaglespeculativesamplingrequires, li2024eagle2fasterinferencelanguage, li2025eagle3scalinginferenceacceleration}. \item \textit{All layers vs. last layer:} While we could choose to use the hidden state from all layers or just the last layer as the model input, aggregating hidden states from all layers increases both input dimensionality and computational cost.
-Since the last layer's hidden state already integrates information from all previous layers and captures the most abstract semantic features, using only the last layer strikes a good balance between information richness and efficiency. \item \textit{All tokens vs. last token:} Using the states of all tokens provides the most comprehensive information, but the input size grows linearly with sequence length, resulting in increased computational and memory overhead as generation progresses.
-Moreover, since the internal state of preceding tokens is not cached during the decode phase, we would either need to store them in additional memory or recompute them, both of which incur extra cost.
-In contrast, the state of the last token—the current generating token—is the focus of the decode phase and is always available.
-While one might worry that using only the last token's state could lose information from preceding tokens, the last token's state, after attention over the entire sequence, already encapsulates rich semantic information about the full context, making it highly representative for prediction.
+Therefore, we choose the hidden state as the input for our model, a choice also seen in EAGLE-style methods, although those works use hidden states for speculative decoding rather than remaining-length prediction~\cite{li2025eaglespeculativesamplingrequires, li2024eagle2fasterinferencelanguage, li2025eagle3scalinginferenceacceleration}. \item \textit{All layers vs. last layer:} While we could choose to use the hidden state from all layers or just the last layer as the model input, aggregating hidden states from all layers increases both input dimensionality and computational cost.
+Since the last layer's hidden state already integrates information from all previous layers and captures the most abstract semantic features, using only the last layer strikes a good balance between information richness and efficiency. \item \textit{All tokens vs. last token:} Using all token states would provide more information, but it makes the input grow with sequence length and would require storing or recomputing preceding states.
+In contrast, the last token's state is already available at each decode step and, after attending to the full sequence, still captures the overall context.
+We therefore use only the last token's state as an efficient approximation.

 \end{itemize}

 \stitle{Our Solution: LLM-native Predictor.} As demonstrated in Figure~\ref{fig:prediction_method}, our solution employs the hidden state of the last token from the last transformer layer as input to a lightweight MLP predictor.
 This design ensures a fixed-size input that captures the model's full contextual understanding without incurring the high cost of storing every token's hidden state or processing larger states like the full KV cache.